Prinzhorn/zipsprite/README.md

 ZipSprite
 =========

+ZipSprite is currently only available as a CommonJS module to use with Browserify.

 `npm install zipsprite`

 ZipSprite is a general purpose library to use uncompressed zip files as a container format in the browser.
 ZipSprite can be used to reduce HTTP requests whether you're creating a game, a multimedia interactive or an app.